SamuelBridges/SentimentAnalysisTutorial/README.md

 3. Use the model to classify the sample tweets into Negative and Positive Sentiment

 ## Step 1 - Installing NLTK and Downloading Data
+First, install NLTK and download the sample data

 Install NLTK Package using PIP

 `$ pip install nltk==3.3`